Breeze/breeze.github.io/doc-breeze-labs/index.md

 ## Revision History
 The true history is the record of commits in the [Breeze Labs github repository](https://github.com/Breeze/breeze.js.labs).
 Here we only record the landmark changes.

-#### Breeze.Angular promoted to core
+#### Breeze.AngularJS promoted to core
-The Breeze Labs **Breeze Angular Service** was promoted to Breeze client core in January, 2015.
+The Breeze Labs **Breeze AngularJS Service** was promoted to Breeze client core in January, 2015.
 The former *breeze.angular.js* file was relocated to the [breeze.js repository](https://github.com/Breeze/breeze.js/blob/master/src/breeze.bridge.angular.js) and renamed *breeze.bridge.angular.js*.
 The documentation was relocated to the "Client Breeze" section.